5 min read

 For perishable goods, poor inventory management can lead to spoilage and unnecessary waste.
 If you underestimate stock levels, you may not list enough on your storefront, leaving potential sales on the table.

-1. Real-time inventory tracking
+1. Real-time farm inventory tracking

 For example, if you sell steaks, you should track them by unit (e.g., 30 steaks available).
 However, if each steak varies in weight, you may also want to sell by price per pound.
 Local Line’s "Needs Approval" feature allows you to finalize the weight before charging the customer.
 This ensures you’re pricing accurately while keeping your inventory numbers aligned.

-2. Multi-package and variant support
+2. Multi-package and product variant support

 Many farms and food businesses offer products in different sizes or packaging options.
 Without a system that supports multiple package sizes, tracking inventory across different product formats can quickly become complicated.